tarunmadhira/Head-pose__controlled_Robot/README.md

 ### How does it do it?

-The system comprises of four steps; capturing frame of video and detecting face landmarks
+The system comprises of four steps:

 #### 1.)
 Face landmark detection